lloydmeta/ansible-kafka-cluster/README.md

 # Kafka CentOS virtual cluster

 Easily create a local Kafka cluster w/ Zookeeper quorum via Vagrant + Ansible.
+Or just use the Ansible playbooks.

+The main differences between this and [Wirbelsturm](https://github.com/miguno/wirbelsturm) are:

+- Focus on Ansible and playbooks that can be used to provision Zk + Kafka w/o Vagrant
+- No Storm provisioning as of writing

 ## Usage